 - Tell what it would be like to live on the moon.

 Expository essays set out clear explanations of a particular topic.
 You might be defining a word or phrase or explaining how something works.
-Expository essays are based on facts, and while you might explore different points of view, you won’t necessarily say which one is “better” or “right.”
+Expository or informative essays are based on facts, and while you might explore different points of view, you won’t necessarily say which one is “better” or “right.”
 Remember: Expository essays educate the reader.
-Here are some expository essay topics to explore.
+Here are some expository and informative essay topics to explore.
+(See 70+ expository and informative essay topics here.)

 - What makes a good leader?